The use of social media for reviews is one of the major factors influencing consumers’ purchase decisions.

 To succeed on social media, you have to develop meaningful relationships with your fans and followers, as well as your “haters” and critics.
 Responding to reviews is a great way of doing just that.

 When writing your review responses, keep in mind that the goal is to build goodwill.
 Be nice and approach every review — no matter how negative — with care.
-Staying engaged and providing polite, professional responses may even pave the way for your harshest critics to give your business a second chance.
+Providing polite, professional responses may even pave the way for your harshest critics to give your business a second chance.

 Not sure how to start?
 Read our guide containing great examples of how to respond to reviews.

-Best Practice 3: Ask Customers for Reviews, then Share These on Social
+Best Practice 3: Ask Customers for Reviews, then Share on Social Media

-Don’t let your happiest customers stay silent.
-Instead, find ways to get them to be more vocal about their experiences.
+Don’t let your happiest customers stay quiet.
+Find ways to get them to be more vocal about their experiences.

 High ratings and reviews also do more than just drown out the negative.
-SEO software company Moz contends that reviews are among the top three factors in local search, so your ability to effectively collect and share reviews will also have a positive impact on your search visibility.
+Reviews are among the top factors in local search.
+This means that your ability to effectively collect and share reviews will have a positive impact on your search visibility.

 Best Practice 4: Promote Your Business on Social Media and Review Sites